Introduction & USA

-Course Information: AP Comparative Politics Syllabus and Course Outline
+Course Information: AP Comparative Politics & Government Syllabus

-Chapter One: Introduction: Q&A, Miscellaneous Terms and Key Terms
+Chapter One: Q&A, Miscellaneous Terms and Key Terms

 Key Concepts: Issues in Comparative Politics, Comparing Political Systems, Political Culture, Interest Articulation, Interest Aggregation, Policymaking, and Public Policy